What’s Your Route to Enterprise AI Adoption?

-Despite preview access to new software and hardware innovations, high-volume providers may offer upgrade paths and migration solutions later than an in-house team can; but when the solution does arrive, the sheer commercial concentration of effort means that an external provisioning solution is more likely to be resilient and flexible, enabling smoother transition paths at both the software and hardware level.
+Despite preview access to new software and hardware innovations, high-volume providers may offer upgrade paths and migration solutions later than an in-house team of AI developers can; but when the solution does arrive, the sheer commercial concentration of effort means that an external provisioning solution is more likely to be resilient and flexible, enabling smoother transition paths at both the software and hardware level.

 5: At Least Part of Your Solution Will Be Cloud-Based Anyway

 Gartner predicts that by 2022 public cloud services will be an essential component for 90% of innovators in data and analytics23 — sectors now synonymous24 with machine learning and AI-driven forecasting and reporting.

 The post-outbreak economy is expected to center on analytics as the driving force of the ongoing AI revolution, in a context of frozen budgets and precarious business forecasts under COVID-19.